-AR376/L Secondary Art Methods
+AR376 Secondary Art Methods

-A study of the history and philosophy of art education in general, and of curricula and methods particular to teaching art at the secondary level.
-May be offered through another ACCK school.
-Will be taught by a licensed secondary educator.
-Prerequisite: ED219, and concurrent with AR376L.
+Students will engage in a study of the history and philosophy of art education in general, and of curricula and methods particular to teaching art at the secondary level.
+The class may be offered through another ACCK school and will be taught by a licensed secondary educator.
+Concurrent with ED400.
 Materials fee.
+Prerequisites: ED219 and acceptance to STEP.
 (Spring)